gbernatchez/galeriegalerie/wp-content/plugins/wd-instagram-feed/readme.txt

 https://www.youtube.com/watch?v=ijdrpkVAfEw

 Have you ever wanted to display images from Instagram on your webpages?
 Is simple integration not enough for your WordPress website?
 Do you want to display composite feeds of hashtags and users?
-Do you prefer to show instagram content with your custom styling?
+Do you prefer to show instagram gallery with your custom styling?
 Have you ever thought it will be cool to repost your Instagram feed to WP blog?
 Instagram Feed WD is your best solution with its user-friendly management and easy set up.
 It is simply the most useful and functional WordPress Instagram plugin.

 Instagram Feed WD allows displaying Instagram feeds based on public Instagram accounts and hashtags.
 You can create mixed feeds based on multiple accounts, multiple hashtags or any combination of both with Pro version.
 WordPress Instagram plugin uses 4 layouts - 2 layouts for smaller thumbnail display  (Thumbnail and Masonry) and 2 for larger images (Blog Style and Image Browser).
 Thumbnail view displays images with their metadata (Pro): caption, number of likes and comments.
 Image Browser displays single image with navigation possibility, metadata (Pro): image caption, number of likes and comments.
 Masonry (Pro) layout displays images in beautiful masonry view combining the image and its metadata (Pro).
 Blog Style (Pro) layout combines large image with  its data similar creating a blog style display.
 All the layouts can display feed username and its metadata (bio, number of posts and followers).